learn-tibco-cep/Books/README.md

 * [BooksCas.cdd](./BooksCas.cdd) - Apache Ignite data grid with Cassandra 4.1 as the backing store
 * [BooksAS4store.cdd](./BooksAS4store.cdd) - ActiveSpaces 4.x as the persistent store with no cache cluster

+The above configurations are used to test performance of batched creation, update, and delete of large amount of data records.

+We also provide a [BooksEMS.cdd](./BooksEMS.cdd), which uses in-memory deployment without cache or persistence.
+In this deployment, batched creation and update operations are implemented as individual JMS messages, and therefore, it is a special setup used to test JMS producers and consumers of large number of JMS messages.

 Detailed description for this tutorial can be found in [Wiki page](https://github.com/learn-tibco-cep/tutorials/wiki/Data-Persistence).

 ## Components